freekoder/go-project-boilerplate/README.md

 # Blueprint/Boilerplate for golang service project

-Boilerplate for fast golang service development.
+A boilerplate for fast golang service development.
 This project can be useful for golang beginners as a collection of service recipes.

 ## Project layout